Skip to main content

 Subsection Cohomology of profinite groups

-One can do group cohomology for groups which are profinite, not just finite, but one has to be a bit careful: these groups only make sense when you carry along the profinite topology.
+One can do group cohomology for groups which are profinite rather than finite, but one has to be a bit careful: these groups only make sense when you carry along the profinite topology.

 Definition 3.5.12.